Ala Paredes: Modeling and activism

-At around the same time, Paredes began blogging regularly, with her blog soon becoming popular and earning her a reputation as a celebrity blogger – a role she would later use to promote environmental issues.
+At around the same time, Paredes began blogging regularly, with her blog soon becoming popular and earning her a reputation as a celebrity blogger – a role she would later use to promote environmental issues just as her father, well known for his advocacies, did before her.
+She had also been vocal about how martial law affected her family.

 Media work in the Philippines

 Paredes' modeling career soon burgeoned into a television career.
 She continued modelling occasionally but became a regular VJ for ABS-CBN's music channel Myx, and then later the host of IslaMusik, a television show on ABC 5 featuring a musicians from all over the Philippines.
 She also often served as a presenter at numerous events.
-As a writer, she also became an advice columnist for Pink magazine.

 Hiraya vocalist

-In 2005, Paredes became the frontwoman of a Pinoy rock band Hiraya when the original vocalist left.
+In 2005, Paredes became the frontwoman of a Pinoy rock band called Hiraya when the original vocalist left.
 Guitarist Mark Verzo, bassist Marco Cuneta on bass, and drummer Paulo Tomas recruited her to become the replacement vocalist.
 The band had already released an EP, with their previous vocalist, when Ala took over.
 She stayed with the band until a short time before she moved to Australia with her family in 2006.
+She didn't do music again after that experience until several years later she learned how to play the ukulele to cope with postpartum depression.